diegoami/diego_bot/data/diego.md

  - Can you suggest me some questions I can ask you ?
  - What kind of conversations can you hold?
  - I would not know what to ask you.
+ - Can you give me a list of your commands ?
+ - What am I supposed to ask you ?
 ## intent:greet
  - Hello
  - hi